 • Possible labour abuse: If you outsource your manufacturing abroad, some contracting companies might have what we would consider unfair and exploitative labour practices that you are unaware of.
 You will not have control over this issue.
 Again, always vet the contract manufacturer you’re considering to ensure that they comply with ethical practices.

 That concludes our comprehensive guide on contract manufacturing.
 We hope that after reading, you feel more informed about the process and better equipped to make the all-important decision of whether to outsource your manufacturing needs.
-If you would like to discuss your specific requirements any further, feel free to contact our friendly team of experts on 0800 9555 798, or email us using the contact form below!

 Disclaimer